Department of Justice is now the Department of Communities and Justice. Find out more >

 After the other party gets your letter of demand they may:

-If you cannot reach an agreement with the other party, you may need to decide whether to start a case in court.
-It is a good idea to try and resolve your dispute with the other party, before going to court.
-For more information, see Resolving your dispute.
+If you can't reach an agreement with the other party, you may need to decide whether to start a case in court.
+It is a good idea to try and resolve your dispute with the other party, before going to Court.